sooda/rotuli/docs/templates.rst

 * template: the template used for rendering this page, read from the "templates" directory.
 If this key doesn't exist, "default.html" is used.
 * original: the url of this page in its original language, when this page is a translation in another language.
 Either absolute if begins with a slash or relative.
 TODO source or dest path?
+* language: a string depicting which language this page is written in; used in reading translations of pages in the template context
 * sort: if provided, marks by name the metadata key to be used to sort this group by default (XXX for what group? and in every post? nope, just the first one?)
 * url_as_is: don't make a directory for this page with the automatic index.html feature. just strip the markup extension and generate in-place url (e.g., rss.xml.rst)